Import a Figma export

 Importing Designs

 Pulp can import designs from external tools and translate them into web-compat JS code that runs as plugin UIs.
-Supported sources: Figma, Google Stitch, v0.dev, and Pencil/OpenPencil.
+Supported sources: Figma, Google Stitch, v0.dev, Pencil/OpenPencil, Claude Design, and Google DESIGN.md (design system — tokens only, no screen).

 Quick Start